matuteiglesias/journal/content/Teaching/2025-06-24_Analyzed_classification_and_regression_model_metri.md

 ### Achievements:
 - Gained insights into optimizing classification metrics using practical tools in scikit-learn.
 - Developed a comprehensive understanding of regression errors and techniques to improve model accuracy.
-- Clarified decision tree mechanics and their application in machine learning.
+- Clarified decision tree mechanics and their application in [[machine learning]].

 ### Pending Tasks:
 - Further exploration of advanced classification techniques and their applications in real-world scenarios.